A Remote Worker's Guide to CDMX

 I've compiled all of my recommendations—plus all the pro tips it took me years to learn—into the guide I wish I had when I moved here.

 I call it A Remote Worker’s Guide to Mexico City. 🇲🇽

-It’s designed with the slow traveler in mind so it’s got everything you need to enjoy extended time in CDMX.
-It's got +60 pages covering:
+This 75-page guide is designed with the slow traveler in mind so it’s got everything you need to enjoy extended time in CDMX.

 - Where to Stay - A guide to CDMX's many neighborhoods and what you can expect to pay in each area.

 - Where to Work - The best cafes and coworking spaces in the most popular neighborhoods.

 - How to Get Around - How to use public transport, Uber, and the city's many bikeshare systems when walking won't cut it.